A shoulder surfer is someone

 Soccer Has Reached America!

-But let's play the world's game by the world's rules.In my identity as a mild-mannered gas cylinder tester for a small obscure Space Shuttle subcontractor (I don't work there any more - I'm back in Telecom stuff), I was a Volunteer at the Orlando venue of World Cup 94, the world's most prestegious soccer match.
+But let's play the world's game by the world's rules.In my identity as a mild-mannered gas cylinder tester for a small obscure Space Shuttle subcontractor (I don't work there any more - I'm retired now), I was a Volunteer at the Orlando venue of World Cup 94, the world's most prestegious soccer match.
 I'm a computer geek, not a sports jock, but I support socccer as a game the rest of the world loves, that America is just getting into.
 It is also a game that we Americans are not trying to shove down the world's throat!
 I like that. ;-)>

 - The latest e-mailed report from Sam's Army, the supporters group for the US National Soccer Team.